processing/processing-pi-website/content/tutorial/project-synth/index.md

 }
 ```

+When running this sketch, you should see the properties of the circle change whenever you press any or all buttons!

-We hope you enjoyed making the synth and enjoy playing with it!
+We hope you enjoyed making the visual synth and enjoy playing with it!

 # Next Steps